Abhijit-Kumar-GitHub/Market-Prediction/BUGS.md

 `run_collector_24x7.py` automatically restarts on disconnect

 **Long-term Fix:**
 Fixed it by ensuring thats restarts are not just for the crashed but websocket disconnects and normal closure of the script. it will keep on running until it fails consecutively for 8 times.
+Or maybe Dockerise it or host on virtual vm ...
 ---

 ## 📋 Technical Debt